elgansayer/inav-cross-configurator/README.md

-# INav Cross configurator
+`# INav Cross configurator

+Yeah, ignore the typos.
+Typing is hard
 ### What is it?
-The purpose of this pet project is to build a Inav compatible configurable app that works on Mobile and Desktop cross platform.
+The purpose of this pet project is to build an INAV compatible configurable app that works on Mobile and Desktop cross platform.

 ### Why
-Since Inav-configurator is great but a bit aging.
-I wanted to build something for fun as a pet project that i could also use to configure Inav using my mobile without bluetooth.
+Since INAV-Configurator is great but aging.
+I wanted to build something for fun as a pet project that I could also use to configure INAV using my mobile without bluetooth.

 ### Aims
 * Work on all systems mobile and Desktop